 - Administer and manage the Treasury Forfeiture Fund (TFF) program in a fiscally responsible manner that seeks to minimize administrative costs and maximize the benefits for law enforcement and the compensation of eligible victims.

 - Ensure program policies protect due process rights of individuals.

 - Focus resources on strategic cases and investigations that result in actions against high profile criminals and criminal enterprises to affect the greatest financial damage to criminal organizations.

 - Foster a strong working relationship between federal and state or local law enforcement agencies.

 Additional information about the TFF is included in the following Treasury orders and Directives:

-- To file a program discrimination complaint, write a complaint letter to: Director, Office of Civil rights and Diversity, 1500 Pennsylvania Ave., N.W., Washington, DC 20220.
+- To file a program discrimination complaint, send it to: Director, Office of Civil Rights and Equal Employment Opportunity, 1500 Pennsylvania Ave., N.W., Washington, DC 20220.

 - Requests for reasonable accommodations under Section 504 of the Rehabilitation Act should be directed to our online feedback form.

-- Additional information on Civil Rights and Diversity.
+- Additional information on Civil Rights and Diversity Equal Employment Opportunity.